DeNA/Anjin/README.md

 Set the Agents to run by scene crossing, independent of `Scene Agent Maps` and `Fallback Agent`.

-The specified agents will have the same lifespan as Autopilot (i.e., use `DontDestroyOnLoad`) for specifying, e.g., `LogMessageHandlerAgent` and `UGUIEmergencyExitAgent`.
+The specified agents will have the same lifespan as Autopilot (i.e., use `DontDestroyOnLoad`) for specifying, e.g., `ErrorHandlerAgent` and `UGUIEmergencyExitAgent`.

 #### Autopilot Run Settings